jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

   </tr>
 </tbody>
 </table>
+</div><p></p>

-Let's try something a little more complicated.
+How about something a little more complicated?
 Let's group by teacher and compute the weighted means of all our numeric variables, using the provided weights.
+(Note that I made a little change to d_gender prior these calculations, splitting them into the boolean columns of d_gender_m and d_gender_f).

 {% highlight r %}
 class %>%